stfxecutables/ec_downsampling_analysis/written/methods/methods.md

 each word.
 Details can be found in the source code.

-After removing or median-interpolating missing values, non-categorical features were were standardized prior to fitting with predictive models.
+After removing or median-interpolating missing values, depending on the amount missing, non-categorical features were were standardized prior to fitting with predictive models.

 ## Classifiers